daizoru/node-evolve/README.md

 ## WARNING

-  node-evolve is still in development and won't solve all problems for you: no matter how powerful it might looks like, you still have to design your program - and your problem - carefully.
+  node-evolve is still in development and won't solve all problems for you: no matter how powerful it might looks like, you still have to design your program - and model your problem - carefully.

 ## Installation

-  Since node-evolve is not released yet, you have to install it using:
+  To install it as a dependency of your program, just type:

+    $ npm install evolve

+  To install it globally, and benefit from the *evolve* commandline script, do:

-    $ npm install git://github.com/daizoru/node-evolve.git
+    $ npm install -g evolve

 ## Features